zappascout/devil_notes-sources/docs/notes_16_devil.md

 the secondary psychopathy which is marked by impulsivity and antisocial style.

-ßIn "[There are More than Two Sides to Antisocial Behavior: The Inextricable Link between Hemispheric Specialization and Environment][two]," a 2020 overview of studies into lateralization in people evincing antisocial behaviors including psychopathy/sociopathy and Antisocial
+In "[There are More than Two Sides to Antisocial Behavior: The Inextricable Link between Hemispheric Specialization and Environment][two]," a 2020 overview of studies into lateralization in people evincing antisocial behaviors including psychopathy/sociopathy and Antisocial